PNY Core: Philanthropy 101

 This interactive course will provide a historical overview of philanthropy, review a foundation's leadership and governance, provide an overview of grantmaking, debate the current big issues in philanthropy, and explore the various roles within philanthropy.

-Philanthropy 101 takes place over five Friday morning sessions across Fall and Winter and is relevant to staff in any position at a grantmaking organization.
+Philanthropy 101 takes place virtually over five Friday morning sessions across Fall and Winter and is relevant to staff in any position at a grantmaking organization.
 The series was piloted in 2016-2017 and is a cohort-based program similar to our long-standing and successful Essential Skills and Strategies for New Grantmakers (ESS).
 The five modules will build on each other, and participants are expected to commit to attending all five

 Who should attend?